geoff-m/worker-pool/README.md

 Error: The requested wait would deadlock: t1 would wait for itself via t2 -> t1.
 ```

-This message means that t2 was waiting for t1
+That message means t2 was waiting for t1
 at the time when t1 tried to start waiting for t2.

 If you set `WORKER_POOL_DEADLOCK_DETECTION_ACTION` = `Terminate`,
-then `wait` would call `std::terminate` instead of throwing.
+then `wait` will call `std::terminate` instead of throwing.

 Note that deadlock detection applies only to WorkerPool's untimed wait functions
 and does not attempt to find or prevent other kinds of deadlocks that may exist in your program.